-Do you want to get actual legal advice about which business entity type to choose?
+Do you want to get real legal advice about which business entity type to choose?

 A sole proprietorship means just you.
 Typically, that means you as the owner.
 There is no separate business entity.
-That means that you typically do not need to take any action to form a sole proprietorship.
-You just start doing business.
+That means that you usually do not need to take any action to form a sole proprietorship.
+You start doing business.

 Many companies start this way.
 However, we don’t recommend a sole proprietorship as a long-term strategy.
-As your business grows, risks and opportunities grow.
+As your business grows, risks and opportunities flourish.
 Once this happens, consider other business entity types.